-After Rome the program moves in the medieval Tuscan town of Castiglion Fiorentino, situated on the main train line between Rome and Florence.
+The program is based in the medieval Tuscan town of Castiglion Fiorentino, situated on the main train line between Rome and Florence.
 Perched on a hilltop overlooking the Val di Chio, the small, walled city and its environs offer students a friendly and manageable place in which to live and work.
 The region's juxtaposition of ancient and contemporary culture provides rich subject matter for photography as well as a beautiful and relaxing home base.

-While living in Tuscany, students will have two-night trip to Florence to explore museums, both old--including the Accademia and the Uffizi--and new.
+While living in Tuscany, students will have an overnight trip to Florence to explore museums, both old--including the Accademia and the Uffizi--and new.
 Florence is home to Italy's National Museum of Photography and to the experimental art space La Strozzina, in the cellars of a renaissance palace.
-Students will also take day trips to important Renaissance cities, such as Assisi and San Sepolcro.
+Students will also take day trips to important Renaissance cities, such as Assisi and Siena.

 The assignments in the three-credit photography course (ARTS 2511, 3112, or 4900) will teach students the basics of photographic practice and the fundamentals of digital photography, as well as allow them to create a collection of photographs drawn from their experience in Italy.
 Their final portfolios will take the form of a book, which can be printed later on demand.
 The course covers aspects of digital photography, including the functions of the camera, the processing and editing images, critical judgment, and professional presentation.

 In the three-credit art Renaissance Art On Site course (ARTH 3255), students will gain firsthand, direct knowledge of Renaissance art and architecture.
 The course aims to provide a deeper understanding of the specificity of images and sites; that is, their materials, texture, scale, size, proportions, colors, and volumes.
 It also aims to instill a full sense of the importance of the original location for the understanding and interpretation of Renaissance art.